 MYSQL_HOME is an environment variable

 containing the path to the directory in which the

 my.cnf file resides.
 If

 MYSQL_HOME is not set and you start the

-using the mysqld_safe program,
+server using the mysqld_safe program,

-mysqld_safe attempts to set
+mysqld_safe sets it to

-the MySQL base directory and data directory, respectively.
+BASEDIR, the MySQL base

-specified at configuration time, not the one specified with the
+the location specified with the